 Boosts Brain Health:

-Macadamia nuts contain magnesium, manganese, vitamin B1, and copper, all of which help to generate healthy neurotransmitters.
+Macadamia nuts contain magnesium, manganese, vitamin B1, and copper, all of which assist in generating healthy neurotransmitters.
 These are chemicals that brain cells require to send signals to the brain.
 Additionally, macadamia nuts are high in omega-9s, which work to improve memory, boost mood, and fight off neurological diseases.

 Beneficial For Heart Health:

-Bone and teeth mineralization require phosphorus, manganese, and magnesium, and macadamia nuts are rich in all three.
+Bone and teeth mineralization require phosphorus, manganese, and magnesium, and macadamia nuts are rich in all three of these nutrients.
 While calcium helps to build healthy teeth and bones, manganese works to deposit new bone tissues where necessary during the aging process.
 Additionally, the manganese in macadamia nuts works to fight kidney disease!

-Consuming too many omega-6 fatty acids can increase chronic inflammation, and inflammation is the root of conditions like arthritis, heart disease, cancer, diabetes, and more.
+Consuming too many omega-6 fatty acids can increase chronic inflammation, and inflammation can be the root cause of conditions like arthritis, heart disease, cancer, diabetes, and more.
 While most nuts have more omega-6s than omega-3s, macadamia nuts are lower in omega-6s, which actually helps prevent inflammation.
-This doesn’t give you an excuse to chow down on a giant bowl of macadamia nuts.
-Don’t eat more than one cup for a snack.
+This doesn’t give you an excuse to chow down on a giant bowl of macadamia nuts, but you can enjoy one cup for a snack.